yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

     - **Temperature**: 0
     - **Max response (Max number of tokens)**: 500

-2. Submit the following message in chat session
+2. Submit the following message in the chat session

     ```
     Write three multiple choice questions based on the following text.